data-88/brauteseth_website/src/content/blog/post-3.md

 ---
-title: Communication and Collaboration for Front-End Developers
+title: How to be South African
 excerpt: Front-end development is not just about writing code; it's also about working seamlessly with others to create outstanding user experiences.
 publishDate: 'October 6 2023'
 tags: